adarsh6938/neural-nexus-mcp/README.md

 You should use semantic_search to find relevant information in your memory when answering questions.

+When a user says "new chat" or mentions continuing from before, use get_last_session to retrieve context from the previous session.

+When ending a chat or when the user says goodbye, use create_session_summary to save the session context for future continuity.

 Key capabilities:
 - Store entities (people, concepts, events) with observations
 - Create relations between entities with confidence and strength values
 - Search semantically using local embeddings (no external APIs)
 - Track temporal changes and version history
 - Maintain persistent memory across conversations
+- Create session summaries for seamless continuity between chats
+- Restore context from previous sessions automatically

 Always use the memory system to:
 1. Remember important user preferences and information